Ryan4Reed/cambrilearn/data_prep/data_prep.md

 - `case_numbers` adds no value and will be dropped.

 Imputing or dropping rows with missing/incorrect values
+- `industry_segment`
     - `industry_segment` is `NaN` for a select number of entries.
     - In the data you can see that some `account_id`, maps to multiple `industry_segment`s.
-As such, we cannot impute `industry_segment` from other entries for a particular `account_id`
+As such, we cannot impute `industry_segment` from other entries that have it filled out for a particular `account_id`.
+    - Further in order to make use of the information in industry_revenue_distribution, we need to be able to map an account to a particular industry.
+    - Note that no accounts have industry_segment entries of NaN for are all its rows.
+    - As such we will adopt the following strategy:
-    - We will thus encode the `industry_segment` column by created columns for each category containing the proportion of an accounts entries represented by the category.
+        - We will encode the `industry_segment` column by creating columns for each category containing the proportion of an accounts entries represented by the category (including an unnassigned/nan category).
+        - When we use the revenue_proportion data from industry_revenue_proportion we will weight the revenue_proportion for each month according to the proportion of an accounts entries represented by each industry.

 - `commercial_subtype` has a many to one relationship with `industry_segment` so its worth initially adding as a feature.
 It also has a one to one mapping with account_id (so it exists on an account level).
 This means that we can use it directly for training (one hot encoded).
     - In theory it would be possible to impute `commercial_subtype` when missing if another entry against the same `account_id` has it filled out.
 Unfortunaly, for accounts where it is missing it is missing for all entries.